TosotadaThrone/Red-Dead-Redemption-2-Transcript/en/menu/helpmenu/help.md

 Outfits

 You need to select the right outfit for the weather; being too hot or too cold for long will cause your Health Core to drain faster.
 You can change your clothes at a camp, a hotel room, a Tailor’s store or when facing your horse.

+Challenges

+You can earn special weapons, equipment and upgrades by completing various challenges.

+There are nine categories:

+-Bandit

+-Explorer

+-Gambler

+-Herbalist

+-Horseman

+-Master Hunter

+-Sharpshooter

+-Survivalist

+-Weapons Expert